Laurence Lau: Career

 On May 20, 2008, Lau returned to All My Children as Greg Nelson to catch up with old pals Jesse and Angie Hubbard and brother-in-law Tad Martin.

 On August 17, 2008, Lau joined the cast of As the World Turns in the recurring role of Brian Wheatley.
 Following the end of his stint on ATWT, Lau booked the pilot Upstate, which filmed on location in Syracuse, New York.
 However, the pilot was not picked up by a network in time for the next television season.

 Lau also made appearances on primetime television shows including ABC's The Love Boat, CBS' The Waltons, NBC's Frasier, and CBS' JAG and Diagnosis: Murder.

 Lau has also appeared on stage productions such as Arrivals, Spine, The Exonerated, The Goat, Becky's New Car, Scituate, God of Carnage, and Psycho Therapy.
-On stage he has played Steve Heidebrecht in the Broadway National Tour of August: Osage County starring Estelle Parsons, as well as numerous roles Off Broadway and at regional theaters throughout the US.
+On stage he has played Steve Heidebrecht in the national tour of August: Osage County starring Estelle Parsons, as well as numerous roles Off-Broadway and at regional theaters throughout the U.S.